-It’s important to know that if you accept a Redress payment, you'll never be able to make a civil damages claim against that particular institution.
-So it’s a good idea to explore your options to make sure you make the best decision for you.
+It’s important to know that if you accept a Redress payment, you will not ever be able to make a civil damages claim against that particular institution.
+So it’s a good idea to explore your options before making a claim to make sure you make the best decision for you.

 - Civil damages claim

 A civil damages claim is a legal process.
 In almost every case the institution is sued on the basis they're legally responsible for the conduct of the perpetrator.

 The outcome of a civil damages claim is a payment of monetary compensation (also known as 'damages') to you, the survivor of abuse.